syaning/awesome-frontend/README.md

 # awesome-frontend

+### HTML5

+- [Modernizr](https://github.com/Modernizr/Modernizr) - Modernizr is a JavaScript library that detects HTML5 and CSS3 features in the user's browser.

 ### CSS Frameworks

 - [:octocat:](https://github.com/twbs/bootstrap/) [Bootstrap](http://getbootstrap.com/) - Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.